JDBC - Introduction

 JDBC stands for Java Database Connectivity, which is a standard Java API for database-independent connectivity between the Java programming language and a wide range of databases.

-The JDBC library includes APIs for each of the tasks commonly associated with database usage:
+The JDBC library includes APIs for each of the tasks mentioned below that are commonly associated with database usage.

-Executing that SQL or MySQL queries in the database
+Executing SQL or MySQL queries in the database.

 Java ServerPages (JSPs)